hyperledger-cacti/cacti/weaver/core/drivers/corda-driver/README.md

 ### Docker-Compose Deployment

 * Copy `.env.docker.template` to `.env`
-    - `NETWORK_NAME`: Used as suffix to corda-driver container name, i.e. `corda-driver-<network-name>` will be the name of the container.
+    - `NETWORK_NAME`: Used as suffix to driver-corda container name, i.e. `driver-corda-<network-name>` will be the name of the container.
     - `DRIVER_PORT`: Driver server port.
     - `DRIVER_RPC_USERNAME`: RPC user registered for Driver.
     - `DRIVER_RPC_PASSWORD`: Password for the above RPC user.
     - `EXTERNAL_NETWORK`: Name of the docker network in which the Corda containers are deployed.
     - `DOCKER_IMAGE_NAME`: _Keep this unchanged_.
-    - `DOCKER_TAG`: Refer here for the image tags available: [weaver-corda-driver](https://github.com/hyperledger-labs/weaver-dlt-interoperability/pkgs/container/weaver-corda-driver)
+    - `DOCKER_TAG`: Refer here for the image tags available: [cacti-weaver-driver-corda](https://github.com/hyperledger/cacti/pkgs/container/cacti-weaver-driver-corda)
     - `COMPOSE_PROJECT_NAME`: Docker project name for the Corda network to which this driver is supposed to attach.
 By default, the folder name of the Corda network's `docker-compose.yml`, is the project name.
     - `COMPOSE_PROJECT_NETWORK`: Docker project network name for the Corda network to which this driver is supposed to attach.
 By default, `default` is the project network name.
     - `RELAY_TLS`: Boolean flag indicating whether or not the local relay requires TLS connections